Brooklyn Navy Yard Visiting Artist Program

 - Demonstrate sensitivity and respect towards Yard tenants, the environment and heritage of the area

-- Submit a written report to BNYDC towards the end of the program, describing your experience, how it affected your work, etc.
+- Submit survey and provide feedback to BNYDC towards the end of the program, describing your experience, how it affected your work, etc

-Download an application here, and provide the following as one PDF file, in this order:
+Download an application and provide the following as one PDF file, in this order:

 - Completed application form

-- Introductory letter providing a statement of interest and overview of your plans for the program (maximum 2 pages)
+- Introductory letter providing a statement of interest and overview of your plans for the program including a description of the work you would seek to produce (maximum 2 pages)

-- Portfolio of work (approximately 20 photographs/300 dpi); embed links to any video or audio files
+- Portfolio of work (approximately 20 photographs/300 dpi); embed links to any video or audio files, websites and/or blogs

 - Resume or CV

-You will be notified on the status of your selection by the email provided on your application by 07/16/2012.
+You will be notified on the status of your selection by the email provided on your application no later than 2/10/17.